Momentanen Aufenthaltsort festlegen

 Skip the fancy cocktails and spend the night indulging in a supreme selection of beers at Bar Great Harry.
 They feature a draft rotation that changes at least once a week, but you'll always see favorites like Sly Fox, Yuengling, and Flying Dog, among others.
 They even boast a bottle list with numerous beers!
 Also look out for their special drink promotions, happy hour and events as well as trivia nights.

 Located in Williamsburg, Radegast Hall and Biergarten always delivers by offering well-crafted brews from the Old Country.
-They further extend the offer with the choice of either liter glasses or smaller sizes, as Radegast recalls the glory days of New York’s bygone beer hall era.
-Twelve brews are on tap with more in the bottle, plus a decent selection of wines.
-They mainly offer German food, such as sausages, rabbit and veal, which is hearty and meaty.
+It also further extends the offer with the choice of either liter glasses or smaller sizes, as Radegast recalls the glory days of New York’s bygone beer hall era.
+Twelve brews are on tap with more in the bottle, plus a decent selection of wines completes the list.
+Radegast Hall mainly offers German food such as sausages, rabbit and veal, which is hearty and meaty.
 Brunch is available on the weekends.
 It’s an ideal spot for hanging out with a group of friends.

 Brooklyn Brewery is an industrial-scale brewery that churns out one of New York's favorite beers, the Brooklyn Lager.
 Though it's available on tap in numerous local bars and restaurants, as well as bottled in most delis and grocery stores, appreciating the brew and the process it takes to craft is a delightful experience that should not be missed, and this brewery facilitates just that.
 The brewery opens its doors to beer aficionados and the curious alike for tours as well as tasting sessions.
 It has become a terrific social spot for New Yorkers and tourists who come for a visit.
 The facility goes all out to welcome visitors and even has happy hours.
 So drop by at Brooklyn Brewery for stellar brews and an interesting experience.